djimenez81/puzzles/README.md

-# SUDOKU
+# PUZZLES

-Copyright (c) 2017 David Jimenez.
+Copyright (c) 2018 David Jimenez.

 ## WHAT IS THIS PROJECT

-I like to play SUDOKU, as well as other logic games like that.
-I would like to play around and experiment with some algorithms, maybe implement my own solver, etc. So, we will see how this goes.
-If you find anything here useful, let me
-know:
+I like to practice programming of different games.
+Here I am trying to implement some of those games.
+There is no graphic interfase, it is more about the logic.

 david[dot]jimenezlopez[at]ucr[dot]ac[dot]cr